Saltukalpkarabacak/Saltukalpkarabacak/README.md

 <hr>

-- 🌱 I’m currently learning Backend and DevOps technology
+- 🌱 I’m currently learning 'Backend' and 'DevOps' technologies

 - 👨‍💻 All of my projects are AVALIABLE at <b>[Here!](https://github.com/Saltukalpkarabacak?tab=repositories)</b>